 Doctors can accurately determine whether and when ovulation occurs.
 Methods include

 Measurement of the level of progesterone in the blood or the level of one of its by-products in the urine

 A marked increase in levels of progesterone or its by-products indicates that ovulation has occurred.

 Doctors may do other tests to check for disorders that can cause ovulation problems.
 For example, they may measure testosterone levels in the blood to check for polycystic ovary syndrome.

 Treatment of the cause, if identified

 A medication to stimulate ovulation

-Underlying disorders (such as polycystic ovary syndrome Treatment Polycystic ovary syndrome is characterized by slight obesity, irregular or no menstrual periods, and symptoms caused by high levels of male hormones (androgens).
-It involves disruption of the... read more or too much prolactin Treatment Overproduction of growth hormone causes excessive growth.
+Underlying disorders (such as polycystic ovary syndrome Treatment Polycystic ovary syndrome is characterized by irregular or no menstrual periods and often obesity or symptoms caused by high levels of male hormones (androgens), such as excess body hair and... read more or too much prolactin Treatment Overproduction of growth hormone causes excessive growth.
 In children, the condition is called gigantism.
 In adults, it is called acromegaly.
 Excessive growth hormone is almost always caused... read more ), if identified, are treated.

 A medication, such as clomiphene, letrozole, or human gonadotropins, can usually stimulate ovulation.
 The particular medication is selected based on the specific problem.
 If the cause of infertility is early menopause, neither clomiphene nor human gonadotropins can stimulate ovulation.